zovoilis-lab/Flye/docs/USAGE.md

 --------------------

 ABruijn was designed for assembly of long reads from both PacBio and Oxford Nanopore technologies.
-For simplicity, input reads should be in FASTA format, so you will need to convert PacBio .h5 files to FASTA format using the official tools prior running ABruijn.
+Input reads should be in FASTA format, so you will need to convert raw PacBio / Oxford Nanopore files to FASTA format using the corresponding official tools prior running ABruijn.

 ### PacBio data